 - As part of normal system shutdown.
-The SHUTUP program includes a phas for automatically shutting down PBS, either immediately or when all print o batch jobs currently in progress complete. - Manually, using the STOP/QUEUE/MANAGER command.
+The SHUTUP program includes a phase for automatically shutting down PBS, either immediately or when all print or batch jobs currently in progress complete. - Manually, using the STOP/QUEUE/MANAGER command.

 STOP/QUEUE/MANAGER